shadab1301/reward-point-calculation/README.md

 # reward-point-calculation

 This project is a React-based application that calculates and displays customer reward points based on their transactions over a three-month period.
-The application is built using [Vite](https://vitejs.dev/), a fast build tool for modern web projects.
+The application is built using React Vite, a fast build tool for modern web projects.

 ## Features